Chimney Cap

 Not Considering the Damper System

 When taking chimney cap measurements, people often forget their dampers.
-That poses a problem especially if you’ve got a top damper.
-Therefore, make sure your chimney cap height is such that it allows a 5 in clearance when your top damper is open.
+That poses a problem, especially if you’ve got a top damper.
+Therefore, make sure your chimney cap height is such that it allows a 5-inch clearance when your top damper is open.

 Signs That Your Chimney Cap Needs to Be Replaced

-So, how do you know it’s time to repair your chimney cap or get a new one altogether?
-Well, the following signs will let you know
+How do you know it’s time to repair your chimney cap or get a new one altogether?

 Downdrafts

-Imagine, you’re sitting one fine morning minding, your own business.
-All of a sudden, out of nowhere, a gust of wind enters your room through the chimney.
-And with it, comes all the rust, debris, and creosote that ruins your interior.
+Imagine sitting in your home one fine morning, just minding your business.
+Suddenly, out of nowhere, a gust of wind enters your room through the chimney.
+And with it comes rust particles, debris, and creosote that ruin your interior.

-If you’ve got a well-maintained chimney cap, you’ll most likely not face such a scenario.
-But if you do, the number one guess is that your chimney cap is damaged and needs to be replaced.
+If you’ve got a well-maintained chimney cap, you’ll most likely never face such a scenario.
+But if it ever does happen, the number one guess is that your chimney cap is damaged and needs to be replaced.

 Clogged Mesh

-If your chimney cap mesh is hanging apart from the cap or is clogged so much that simple cleaning might not do, it’s time to get a new chimney cap.
-A clogged chimney cap mesh will not let smoke escape from the chimney, as a result, the smoke will enter your home.
+If your chimney cap mesh is hanging apart from the cap or is clogged so much that simple cleaning might not do, it’s time to get a new cap.
+Clogged mesh will not let smoke escape from the chimney, as a result, the smoke will enter your home.

-Also, a broken mesh will let small animals and birds enter your chimney and clog it.
-So, whenever you see a heavily clogged or broken chimney cap mesh, don’t wait to buy a new cap right away.
+Also, a broken mesh will let small animals and birds enter your chimney, and they can easily block it as they try to nest.
+So whenever you see a heavily clogged or broken chimney cap mesh, don’t wait.
+Buy a new cap right away.

 Clogged Chimney Cap Fans